vaexio/vaex/docs/source/server.md

 Pass files on the command line, or query help by passing the `--help` flag.

-## DataFrame server
+## Python API

 When the client is a Python program, the easiest API is the remote dataframe in the `vaex` packages itself.
+This does not use the REST API, but communicates over a websocket for low latency bi-directional communication.

 ```python
 import vaex